Last Updated on April 29, 2021 by Creative Parenting

 Maybe you’ve experienced something similar?

-As your kiddo gets closer to two years old, you might find yourself asking:
+As your kiddo gets older, you might wonder:

 How Do I Discipline A Toddler Who Doesn’t Listen?

 Looking back it feels like you went from a smiley baby to a fussy toddler in the blink of an eye.
 One minute they’re an adorable baby.
 The next?
 A toddler having meltdowns.

 If you’ve ever caught yourself feeling surprised that it all happened too fast…